Noble Automotive: Noble M400 (2004–2007)

-Noble M14 (Prototype)
+Noble M14

-The Noble M14 debuted at the 2004 British Motor Show and generated significant interest in the motoring press.
+The Noble M14 debuted at the 2004 British International Motor Show and generated significant interest in the motoring press.
 It was planned to compete with the Porsche 911 Turbo and Ferrari F430.
 It was based on the chassis of the M12, with only minor modifications.
 It had a new body and a more up market interior.
 Following the debut of the car Lee Noble decided that the car was insufficiently different from the M12/M400 to justify the price increase despite having taken a number of deposits.
 Noble instead developed a brand new car, the M15, developing further from the M12 and M14, although the cars have few common components.

-Noble M15 (2006-2011)
+Noble M15 (2006–2011)

 Production of the M15 was planned to begin in early 2006, but has not taken place.
 The Noble M15 was intended to appeal to a far broader market and compete directly with the Porsche 911 Turbo and Ferrari F430.
 As a result, the Noble M15 was expected to have a number of features not previously found on Nobles such as satnav, traction control, electric windows and ABS.
 The company issued a press release about the M15, stating that the M15 will be produced after the introduction of the M600.
 The M15 of the future will be different than the car shown in 2006.

 Despite increased comfort and usability compared to previous Noble cars press releases stated that Noble expected the M15 to be significantly quicker than the M400 around a race track.
 It is able to accelerate from 0–60 mph (0–97 km/h) in 3.3 seconds and has a top speed of 185 mph (298 km/h).

 The car was based on a brand new platform with a longitudinally mounted engine connected to a bespoke gearbox created by Graziano.
 The double wishbone suspension is a development of the system mounted on the M400.
 Mounting the engine longitudinally allowed the designer to increase cooling flow to the engine which allows the 3.0L twin turbo V6 to produce 455 bhp.
 The engine was designed to meet emissions regulations and the new steel/aluminium space frame was designed with a view to passing crash test regulations around the world.
 The M15 was planned to be the first Noble to gain European and US Type Approval.

 According to founder Lee Noble, "I wanted to produce a supercar people could use every day.
 It was time for Noble to take a big step up in terms of refinement, practicality and style."

 The M15 appeared in Top Gear and presenter Richard Hammond was very impressed.
 It was a lot quicker around the Top Gear track than the old Noble.
 According to Richard this has to do with the new, stronger gearbox which enables Noble to allow more boost and let the same engine produce more power.
 The Stig managed a lap time of 1:22.5 which is currently 50th on the power lap board.